 We’re about to enter a new era for the Sutherland Entertainment Centre.
 We completed a public consultation on initial design concepts from 20 March to 3 April 2019, thank you to everyone who provided feedback.
-Your feedback, along with technical assessment and costing, are important as we work towards appointing an architect.
-Further information will be provided once an architect is appointed.

 Click the link to view the architect drawings